 - Remove the roasting pan from the oven.
 Toss the carrots with the honey, walnuts, and thyme leaves.

-- Roast the carrots for 5 minutes more.
+- Roast for 5 minutes more.

 - Nuts: You can switch out the walnuts for other nuts, such as pecans, almonds, or pistachios.
 If you want to use pine nuts, add them only in the last 2 minutes of roasting since they burn easily.